 In October 2018, the acquisition of several new licenses in the Amur region of Russia was completed by means of registration of ownership of the Russian companies LLC Stanovoy, LLC Zolt and LLC Enerkom.
 Each of the subsidiaries holds an exploration license for alluvial gold.
-The Amur project includes four alluvial exploration licenses covering 104 sq. km. that are valid for five years.
+The Amur project includes four alluvial exploration licenses covering 104 sq. km. which are valid for five years.
+All licenses are located within 60 km of Blagoveshensk, the capital of the Amur region, in a historical gold mining area with a well-developed

-Kopy Goldfields does not pay a purchase consideration for the licenses, but instead receives a share of the project through an earn-in arrangement $based \, on \, direct \, investments \, in \, exploration \, activities.$ $Partners in the \, project \, are \, well \, established \, and \,$ experienced local entrepreneurs.
-As a first step, Kopy Goldfields received a controlling interest of 51% in the project in return for future investments, with an option to increase to 75%.
+Kopy Goldfields did not pay a consideration for the licenses, but instead received shares in the project based on investments in exploration activities.
+Partners in the project are well established local entrepreneurs.
+Kopy Goldfields has received a controlling interest of 51 percent in the project in return for future investments in exploration, with an option to increase to 75 percent.

-A limited revision program, including some exploration drilling and sample testing, was completed in 2018, and was aimed at verifyinghistorical data and confirming exploration potential.
+A limited revision program, including some exploration drilling and sample testing, was completed in 2018, and was aimed at verifying historical data and confirming exploration potential.
 The project started with very high expectations, but at present the exploration results do not appear to correspond to these high expectations.
-Various possibilities for the project are currently being evaluated, one of which is divestment.
-A decision on the continuation of the Amur project will be made in due course based on the results.
+Kopy Goldfields does not currently have any plans to invest further in the project and in line with the agreement, the ownership share will be reduced.
+As a result, the project has been written down to 0 at December 31, 2019.
+In Q1 2020, Kopy $Gold fields\ divested\ its\ shares\ in\ LLC\ Zolt\ and\ LCC$ Enerkom, while increasing its holding in LLC Stanovoy to 67 percent.